 Now that we are a quarter way through 2022, we are now seeing that these disposable vape devices are becoming the most popular devices out there.

 Since the early 2000s, there was a national change of view.
 People were more focused on their health than ever before.
 This health "craze" became more than just a "craze" by the time legalization happened.
 While there were innovations to move people away from smoking to a safer, healthier route (vaping nicotine), other industries wanted to play their hand in the "healthier lifestyle" campaign.
 Since vaping has become such a household (in many cases) name, the movement of lighting a cigarette and combustion that you would inhale into your lungs moved into other avenues as well.
-Thus, vaping hit the cannabis industry.
+Thus, vaping hit the CBD industry.

 Unfortunately at those times, vaping was relatively expensive.
 "Box mods" could cost upwards of $300 and you needed to do a lot of prep work before you could even take a hit.
 Then came extraction.
 With extraction, concentrate users could take small amounts of "wax" or "shatter" and mix them with the same ingredients that made e-cigarettes so appealing.